luomus/species-challenge/README.md

 ## Setting up new challenge

-If new challenge uses taxon lists that differ from previous challenges, make new lists like this:
+If new challenge uses taxon lists that differ from previous challenges, make new lists like this.

+* Note: if you update only the basic taxa list, you have to check that it matches the all allowed taxa list.
+* Note: School contests done't have additional taxa, so basic and all taxa files are similar.

 ### Basic taxa list